 Skip to main content

-The income equalisation and environmental restoration schemes are a way for certain types of businesses to even out income fluctuations by spreading their gross income from year to year.
+The income equalisation scheme is a way for certain types of businesses to even out income fluctuations by spreading their gross income from year to year.

 This includes income from: